terrestris/react-geo/src/Map/MapComponent/MapComponent.example.md

-This example shows the usage of the MapComponent in combination with the MapProvider.
+This example shows the usage of the MapComponent in combination with the MapContext.Provider.
-It makes use of the `mappify` HOC function to supply the provided map to the MapComponent and the NominatimSearch.

-**THE HOC IS DEPRECATED AND ONLY AVAILABLE FOR BACKWARDS COMPATIBILITY.
-PLEASE CONSIDER USING THE MAPCONTEXT WITH `useMap`**

-This way you can share the same mapobject across the whole application without passing it as prop to the whole rendertree.

-The map can be created asynchronusly so that every child of the MapProvider is just rendered when the map is ready.

 ```jsx
 import * as React from 'react';